General Chemistry · Unit 13

 ΔTb = Kb × m × i Kb(water) = 0.512 °C·kg/mol

-Solute particles disrupt escape of solvent molecules; more energy needed → higher boiling point.
+Why does this happen?
+Solute particles disrupt the escape of solvent molecules, so more energy is needed — raising the boiling point.

 ΔTf = Kf × m × i Kf(water) = 1.86 °C·kg/mol